JereFassi/resume/README.md

 3. Generates PDFs for both Markdown versions.
 4. Uploads them as build artifacts.

 Download from the Actions run summary.
-(You can modify workflow to commit PDFs to a `dist/` folder, but artifacts avoid noisy commits.)

 ## JSON Resume Usage